-Instructions: Compute t-distribution probabilities using the form below.
+Instructions: Use this T-Distribution Probability Calculator to Compute t-distribution probabilities using the form below.
 Please type the number of degrees of freedom associated to the t-distribution, and provide details about the event you want to compute the probability for:

 More about the t distribution probability